Built-in Filters

 sort

-Sort the list.
-The elements of the list must be sortable.
+Sorts a list.
+Elements in the list must be sortable.

-If the list elements are objects (key-value pairs), you can specify the attributes used for sorting
+If list elements are objects (key-value pairs), you can specify the attribute to sort by:

 {% set people = [